Getting Started Guide

-The Issues tab is a useful way to quickly identify top-level problems and dive straight into them as an alternative to the Overview tab.
+The ‘Issues’ tab is a useful way to quickly identify top-level problems and dive straight into them as an alternative to the ‘Overview’ tab.
 For users with less SEO expertise, it helps provide more direction and guidance on improving a website.
-All issues should be verified by a user with expertise, as SEO requires context and can be nuanced.

-Explore these hints and if you’re unsure about the meaning of an issue, just refer to the in-app descriptions in the issues tab or our user guide.
+Explore these hints and if you’re unsure about the meaning of an issue, just refer to the in-app descriptions in the Issues tab, or read our SEO Issues user guide explanations.